SarthDhakade963/Image_Search_Gallery/README.md

 # 🖼️ Image Search App

 A simple and elegant image search web application using the [Pixabay API](https://pixabay.com/api/).
-This app allows users to search for high-quality photos, view them in fullscreen, download them, toggle between dark and light themes, and see a default slideshow before searching.
+This app allows users to search for high-quality photos, view them in fullscreen, download them and toggle between dark and light themes.

 ---